City-of-Helsinki/wordpress-helfi-cookie-consent/README.md

 - Registers inline styles for the cookie consent settings wrap element using dynamic handle name based on the `wordpress_helfi_cookie_consent_settings_element_id` filter.
 - Provides default value for `wordpress_helfi_cookie_consent_settings_element_id`.

+### Settings

+Source: `/features/settings`

+- Register custom **Reading** setting for using custom policy pages.
+- Registers custom **Reading** settings for `about_website` and `cookie_policy` pages.
+- If custom pages are enabled then the custom rewrite rules are disabled.
+- When custom pages are enabled it is expected that the user selects which pages display the policy pages.
+- Policy content is automatically **appended** using `the_content` filter to the main content of the selected page.
+The content **must** be within The Loop.

 ## Integrations

 ### Complianz – GDPR/CCPA Cookie Consent